Why are silicon steel sheets used for motor cores? Couldn't we just use a solid piece of iron?

 This table says it all: Silicon steel sheets reduce losses by 60% to 90%, converting wasted electrical energy into useful work.

-At high frequency 1000 Hz, 1.5 T Under rated operating magnetic flux density conditions, a 450-mm-diameter, 300-mm-high iron core operates continuously for 365 days a year (8,760 hours), with no-load losses consisting solely of iron losses in the core (without interference from mechanical losses or copper losses).
+At high frequency 1000 Hz, 1.5 T Under rated operating magnetic flux density conditions, a 450-mm-diameter, 300-mm-high iron core operates continuously for 365 days a year (8,760 hours).
+The no-load loss is solely the iron loss of the core itself (with no interference from mechanical losses or copper losses).

-Note: Due to inconsistencies in material data among different suppliers in the market, this data is for reference only.
+Note: Due to inconsistencies in material data from different suppliers on the market, this data is for reference only.

 Compared to a solid pure iron core, 0.2mm non-oriented silicon steel...
 Approximately 600,000 yuan can be saved each year.
 This is just one maglev motor—yet worldwide, there are tens of thousands of such maglev motors.
-The energy savings and cost reductions they achieve are truly astonishing!
+The energy savings and cost reductions they achieve are nothing short of astonishing!

 3 Why do different motors use different thicknesses?